 The Company is focused on grassroot exploration for metals necessary for decarbonization and energy transition with a particular focus on lithium.
-The Company is rapidly advancing an extensive grassroots lithium project portfolio in North America with holdings in Québec, Ontario, Saskatchewan, Manitoba and Atlantic Canada.
 The Company is systematically conducting grassroots exploration for lithium in Canada using state-of-the-art exploration technology, including pegmatite discrimination criteria, satellite imagery and portable XRF multi-element geochemistry.